This silky Cream of Asparagus Soup is wonderful as a first course or, served with a salad for a light lunch.

 Here are a few suggestions on preparation and ingredients:

-2) When sautéing the vegetables, less is more.
-I suggest almost under-cooking the asparagus and leeks to amplify the fresh flavours.
+When sautéing the vegetables, less is more, in fact it’s almost better to under-cook them during the sauté stage.
+This helps amplify the flavour of the asparagus and leeks.
 The veggies should be slightly soft yet still crunchy.

-3) You may be tempted to substitute a light cream or milk for the heavy cream, but please don’t – something luxurious-tasting happens when asparagus meets heavy cream.
+Another thing about flavour, you may be tempted to substitute a light cream or milk for the heavy cream.
+Don’t!
+Something almost magical and luxurious-tasting happens when asparagus meets heavy cream.

-4) The flavour of WHITE TRUFFLE OIL might surprise you, but I think its worth the expense and effort to find.
+The flavour of WHITE TRUFFLE OIL might surprise you, but I think its worth the expense and effort to find.
 When drizzling this unusual garnish, just a tiny bit will do.
 I usually find truffle oil at specialty grocers.
-If searching in Toronto, go HERE.

 An unusual creation boasting fresh flavours with a hint of nut and fragrant truffles, this CREAM OF ASPARAGUS SOUP is like springtime in a bowl – enjoy!